Roy Bean, the self-proclaimed “law west of the Pecos,” dies in Langtry, Texas.

 For about 16 years, Bean lived a prosperous and relatively legitimate life as a San Antonio businessman.
 In 1882, he moved to southwest Texas, where he built his famous saloon, the Jersey Lilly, and founded the hamlet of Langtry.
 Saloon and town alike were named for the famous English actress, Lillie Langtry.
 Bean had never met Langtry, but he had developed an abiding affection for the beautiful actress after seeing a drawing of her in an illustrated magazine.
 For the rest of his life, he avidly followed Langtry’s career in theatre magazines.

 Before founding Langtry, Bean had also secured an appointment as a justice of the peace and notary public.
 He knew little about the law or proper court procedures, but residents appreciated and largely accepted his common sense verdicts in the sparsely populated country of West Texas.

 Bean was often deliberately humorous or bizarre in his rulings, once fining a dead man $40 for carrying a concealed weapon.
 He threatened one lawyer with hanging for using profane language when the hapless man referred to the “habeas corpus” of his client.
-Less amusing was Bean’s decision to free a man accused of killing a Chinese rail worker on the grounds that Bean knew of no law making it a crime “to kill a Chinaman.”

 By the 1890s, reports of Bean’s curmudgeonly rulings had made him nationally famous.
 Travelers on the train passing through Langtry often made a point of stopping to visit the ramshackle saloon, where a sign proudly proclaimed Bean to be the “Law West of the Pecos.”